sanskrit/raw_etexts/mixed/ebhAratI-sampat/upaniShadaH/IshAvAsyopaniShad/sharvananda/IshAvAsyopaniShad.md

 precise, since there is ritualistic material interspersed in certain portions of some of the Upanisads and esoteric and philosophic ideas in the Samhitās.
-So Muktikopanisad recognizes that ‘like oil in the sesamum seed Vedānta is established essentially in every part of [the Veda](# "तिलेषु तैलवत् वेदे वेदान्तः सुप्रतिष्ठितः I.9."),’We are therefore to take these names and divisions more as dominated by the spirit and purpose that govern them rather than as mere formal or structural matter.
+So Muktikopanisad recognizes that ‘like oil in the sesamum seed Vedānta is established essentially in every part of the Veda[^2],’We are therefore to take these names and divisions more as dominated by the spirit and purpose that govern them rather than as mere formal or structural matter.
  This leads us to the customary classification based upon the form, purport and style of the Vedic literature.
 These are the well–known divisions into Rg, Yajus, Saman and Atharva; Mantra and Brāhmaṇa or Samhitā, Brāhmaṇa, Aranyaka and Upanisad; and caraṇa, śākhā or bheda.
 Of the first division, the words Rg, Yajus and Sāman have a double denotation; primarily, Rg means a laudatory verse, Yajus a liturgical passage or formula (mostly prose and sometimes metrical) and Sāman a melody.
 These three species of compositions in their collective form were also called in a secondary sense Rg– Yajus–and Sāma–samhitās.
 Finally by extension the Brāhmaṇas annexed to these Rg–, Yajus–, Sāma– and Atharva–samhitās, the Āranyakas supplementary to them and the Upanisads, either embedded in, terminated by, or affiliated to, each of them, were also included by the name of the respective Veda to which they belonged.
  The self–manifest Veda, which, according to the purāṇic account, was a unified plenary revelation made to Brahmā in the beginning, suffered much

+[^2]: "तिलेषु तैलवत् वेदे वेदान्तः सुप्रतिष्ठितः I.9."

 obscurity in subsequent ages, due to the confusion and want of care on the part of the learners.
 At the commencement of the dvāparayuga, therefore, the great sage Kṛṣṇa-d vaipayana (Vyāsa) resuscitated it by clarifying and facilitating its study by his methodical arrangement into the four divisions Rg, Yajus, Saman and Atharva and by making his four disciples Paila, Vaiśampāyana, Jaimini and Sumantu the recipients and transmitters of the four Vedas in the respective order.
 Disciples of these lenial heads, in course of time, multiplied and formed into groups separating from each other and giving rise to various śākhās or branches.
 Each of these śākhās had its own reduction or collection of the given Veda preserved as its heirloom, differing not a little from the other.
 These were named according to the śākhā (school) to which it belonged, as Katha, Kauthuma, Vājasaneya, Madhyandina and the like.
 The Muktikopaniṣad (verses 12&13) records as having existed twenty–one such śākhās for the Rg–veda, ninety four for Black Yajur–veda, fifteen for White Yajur–veda, one thousand for Sama–veda and fifty for Atharva–veda; about most of these we know nothing at present except this bare mention.

- The next division, partly based on style and partly on purport, is the one into [Mantra and Brāhmaṇa](# "मन्त्रश्च ब्राह्मणं चेति द्वौ भागौ—तेन मन्त्रतः। अन्यत् ब्राह्मणम्, इत्येतद् भवेत् ब्राह्मणलक्षणम्॥  Aitareya–brāhmaṇa–bhāṣya.")[.](# "मन्त्रश्च ब्राह्मणं चेति द्वौ भागौ—तेन मन्त्रतः। अन्यत् ब्राह्मणम्, इत्येतद् भवेत् ब्राह्मणलक्षणम्॥  Aitareya–brāhmaṇa–bhāṣya.")The Kalpa–sūtra defines Veda as constituting of Mantra and Brāhmaṇa.
+ The next division, partly based on style and partly on purport, is the one into Mantra and Brāhmaṇa[^3].[^3]The Kalpa–sūtra defines Veda as constituting of Mantra and Brāhmaṇa.
 This division

+[^3]: "मन्त्रश्च ब्राह्मणं चेति द्वौ भागौ—तेन मन्त्रतः। अन्यत् ब्राह्मणम्, इत्येतद् भवेत् ब्राह्मणलक्षणम्॥  Aitareya–brāhmaṇa–bhāṣya."